KaushalKhachane/Mkhost-cli/README.md

 ---

 ## 📄 **License**
-This project is licensed under the MIT License.
+This project is licensed under the Kaushal License.

 ---

-Would you like to customize any part of this? 😎